Michael Bublé: 2018–2021: Love

-2022–present: Higher
+2022–present: Higher and The Voice

 On January 29, 2022, Bublé announced that his ninth studio album, Higher, would be released on March 25.
 The album was his first studio album since Love (2018).

-Dancing With The Stars on Disney+ celebrated "Michael Bublé Night" on October 24, 2022 with Bublé serving as a guest judge, and performing two songs, including Higher.
+Dancing With The Stars on Disney+ celebrated "Michael Bublé Night" on October 24, 2022, with Bublé serving as a guest judge, and performing two songs, including Higher.

+On May 13, 2024, it was announced that Bublé would be featured as a coach on the 26th season of The Voice.
+His final artist, Sofronio Vasquez, won the season making Bublé the winning coach on his first season.
+Bublé returned as a coach for the 27th season and became the winning coach for the second consecutive time with his artist Adam David.
+In May 2025, it was announced that Bublé would return for the 28th season, which premiered in late 2025.
+In June 2025, Bublé joined Singer, the Chinese competition show for professional singers, for one episode.

 Personal life

-Bublé resides in Burnaby, British Columbia with his wife and children.
+Bublé resides in Burnaby, British Columbia, with his wife and children.
 He once had a home in Croydon, London.

-He holds dual Italian–Canadian citizenship.
+He holds dual Italian and Canadian citizenship.

 An avid hockey fan since childhood, he is a prominent celebrity supporter of the Vancouver Canucks.
 Since December 2008, he has co-owned the Vancouver Giants.
 Bublé requires "one local team hockey puck" in his dressing room as part of his contract to concert promoters in every city.

-On February 12, 2009, he pledged a donation of A$50,000 to the victims of the Black Saturday bushfires in Victoria, Australia at a charity concert at Lakeside Secondary School.
+On February 12, 2009, he pledged a donation of A$50,000 to the victims of the Black Saturday bushfires in Victoria, Australia, at a charity concert at Lakeside Secondary School.

-In 2019, he renovated his late grandfather's Vancouver home and gifted it to his caretaker.